SeldonIO/seldon-core/docs/source/contents/models/inference-artifacts/index.md

   - TBC
 ```

+## Creating MLServer artifacts

+For [MLServer](https://github.com/SeldonIO/MLServer) targeted models you will need to create a model-settings.json file to help MLServer load your model and place this alongside your artifact.
+See the [MLServer project](https://mlserver.readthedocs.io/en/latest/reference/model-settings.html)  for details.

+## Creating Triton artifacts

+For [Triton inference server](https://github.com/triton-inference-server/server) models you will need to create [a configuration config.pbtxt file](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md) alongside your artifact.

 ## Notes

  * The `tag` field represents the tag you need to add to the `requirements` part of the Model spec for your artifact to be loaded on a compatible server. e.g. for an sklearn model: